TIBCOSoftware/tci-flogo/tools/app-dev/readme.md

 This CLI tool allows you to export Flogo application from running Flogo Enterprise Web UI.
-This can be used as an alternative to explicit application export from the Web UI in your CICD pipelines.
+This tool can be used in Flogo Enterprise application CICD pipeline.

 # Using CLI
 #### Prerequisite